And not just followers.

 And you know what?

-That people do read them.
+People do read them.

 There’s this other old belief that people don’t read, but nothing could be further from the truth.